 Differences between Roomba 960 and Roomba 890

 As you can see, the Roomba 960 and Roomba 890 have many things in common.
 However, there are also some noteworthy differences between the two.
-For one, the Roomba 960 is $200 more expensive than the 890.
-Bit is that pricier price tag justified?
+For one, the Roomba 960 is around a couple hundred dollars more expensive than the 890.
+But is that pricier price tag justified?